Journal of Behavioural Sciences

 During this preliminary assessment, if the editor suggests modifications to the manuscript prior to full peer-review, the authors may be asked to revise accordingly.
 Manuscripts that do not adhere to our Editorial Guidelines might face rejection before advancing to full peer-review.
 Only manuscripts that successfully pass this initial screening move forward to the peer-review stage.

-Peer Review Process: The Journal of Behavioral Sciences (JBS) mandates a peer-review process for all submitted manuscripts before final acceptance and publication.
+Peer Review Process: The Journal of Behavioural Sciences (JBS) mandates a peer-review process for all submitted manuscripts before final acceptance and publication.
 Consequently, our primary focus is to base decisions on insights from a minimum of two independent reviewers.
 To ensure this, we meticulously select reviewers who possess expertise, substantial publications, and an in-depth understanding of the subject matter and research methodologies.
-The Journal of
+The Journal of Behavioural Sciences (JBS) offers the following peer-review options to authors, respecting their preferences:

-Single-Blind Peer-Review: Reviewers alone are privy to the identity of the submitting author(s),
+Single-Blind Peer-Review: Reviewers alone are privy to the identity of the submitting author(s), while the author(s) remain unaware of the reviewer's identity.
+Double-Blind Peer-Review: Both reviewers and author(s) identities are concealed in this review model.

 Open Peer Review: This model involves the mutual disclosure of reviewer(s) and author(s) identities, fostering transparency and trust in the review process.
 If the manuscript is accepted, reviewer reports, revisions, and author responses are published alongside the article.